 |Protect the body from mechanical damage, provide a framework and shape for the body, helps in the movement of the body, store minerals, and produce both RBC – red blood cells and WBC – white blood cells.||Supports the respiratory tract, acts as shock absorbers between weight-bearing bones, maintains the shape and flexibility of fleshy appendages and reduces friction at joints.|

-Stay tuned with BYJU’S to learn more about the connective tissues.
+Register with BYJU’S to learn more about connective tissues or other related topics.